ARM-software/Arm-2D/README.md

 - **Arm-2D is NOT a GUI.**
   - No content creation, complex shape drawing or Scalable Vector Graphics (SVG) support
 - **Provide conveniences for Arm eco-partners to create value through differentiation**
-  - Provide the default implementation for commonly used 2.5D operations and **enable 3rd-parties to accelerate application specific algorithms**
+  - Provide the default implementation for commonly used 2.5D operations and **enable 3rd-parties to accelerate application-specific algorithms**

 **Current Focus and Objectives:**